ttumiel/arxivXplorerGPT/plugin-prompt.md

 Discover, read, reference, and search through all arXiv papers.

 ## Search Methods
 Search returns a paper's arxiv ID, title, first author, publication date and a snippet of the abstract.
-For the full abstract and the table of contents, read the paper's metadata.
 Paginate for more results.
 You can search for papers from a particular year too.
 - Semantic Search: Find contextually similar papers.
 - Keyword Search: Find exact terms in a paper, such as a paper title or authors.
 - Similarity Search: Find papers that are similar to another paper, given the arxiv ID.

 ## Content Methods
+- Read Paper Metadata: Get a paper's metadata, including the title, full abstract, table of contents, authors, publication date, number of figures, and whether citations can be read.
+Use the table of contents to find sections to read.
 - Chunk Search: Perform a semantic search within a specific paper.
 The search is conducted in 250-word chunks within the same section.
 Paginate for more chunks.
 - Read Section: Retrieve specific sections from a paper's table of contents.
-Input can be a single integer for the section ID or a tuple of integers for nested sections (e.g., `3,2,2`).
+Input can be a single integer for the section ID or a tuple of integers for nested sections (e.g., `3,2,2`) separated by commas.
 Returns the sections text and its images.
 - Read Citation: Look up a particular citation within a paper using its unique_id formatted in the text as `<cit. unique_id>`.

 ## Figure Methods